 A scorecard will be used to assess the entries according to the above topics.
 Submitting companies will be informed about their scores within 14 days after the Entry Period.

-Based on the evaluation, 7 teams will be selected to join the Accelerator.
-Decisions, made by the jury, are final.
+Based on the evaluation, 7 companies (one from each eligible country) will be selected to join the Accelerator.
+Decisions made by the jury are final.
 No correspondence will be entered into.
 The composition of the jury may vary.

 6. Participation in the Accelerator

-The Accelerator consists of three phases during a six-month period (spanning from July 2019 to January 2020) according to the following (time frames may be subject to change)
+The Accelerator consists of three phases during a four-month period (spanning from March 2020 to June 2020) according to the following (time frames may be subject to change)

-- Face-to-face meeting between team and local partner during
+- Face-to-face meeting between selected team and local partner

 The Accelerator can be cancelled – without any obligation to compensate participants – if any of the below listed items would occur: